Lamborghini races after new customers with first SUV

 SUV sales in the upper luxury end of the market, which includes the likes of Mercedes G-Class and Bentley Bentayga, have grown nearly five-fold in the six years to 2016, IHS added.

-The Urus boasts a 4.0 litre V8 twin-turbo engine with 650 horsepower and top speed of 305 km/h.
+The Urus boasts a 4.0 liter V8 twin-turbo engine with 650 horsepower and top speed of 305 km/h.
 It can race to 100 km/h in 3.6 seconds, Lamborghini said.

 “It will feature driving modes that give it capabilities in off-tarmac situations such as snow or sand.
 This could make it particularly appealing in markets where its sports cars are less suitable,” said Ian Fletcher, an analyst at IHS Markit.